 GTR Australia (ASIC) and Singapore (MAS) Trade Reporting

-Single-sided reporting of your OTC trade data is mandatory for both regulatory agencies in this jurisdiction ( ASIC and MAS).
+Dual-sided regulatory reporting of your OTC trade data is mandatory for both regulatory agencies in this jurisdiction (ASIC and MAS).
 There are two ways to submit data to meet this requirement:

 - Submitter (Direct Reporting): The trade party reports their trades directly.